Help Bridge the Divides in our Country

 As part of NWOC, NICD's Initiative to Revive Civility will promote conversations which invite people across the country to talk about what can be done to reduce polarization and improve the tone of the upcoming 2018 elections.
 Interested individuals will be encouraged to have at least one in depth conversation during the week (and more if possible) with someone who they think has significantly different views about how to deal with the major issues facing our country.

 Most of these conversations will take place in one-on-one meetings, but some small groups of people with diverse political views may also want to set aside time for their own conversations.
 These conversations may happen over coffee, during the day in an office, at lunch, or after work.
 The conversation will focus on Five Questions for Americans that NICD suggests we discuss as we enter this election year.

 Among other things, the conversation will discuss what specific things individuals, media and politicians can do to make our political dialogue more positive during the 2018 elections.
 Simple feedback from each conversation will be collected so that the responses to the Five Questions can be tallied and the common ideas which emerge can be clearly identified.

 How Do I Participate?

 Follow these simple steps to participate in NWOC:

-- Download a copy of the sample conversation on the Five Questions.
+- Download a copy of the sample conversation on the Five Questions for Americans.